kangst3r/Wazuh-SIEM-Lab/README.md

-# 🛡️ Wazuh SIEM Lab (Ubuntu 22.04 + Windows Agent)
+# Wazuh SIEM Lab (Ubuntu 22.04 + Windows Agent)

-This repository documents my **end‑to‑end setup of a Wazuh SIEM lab**, including all debugging steps, common pitfalls, and fixes encountered during installation.
+This repository documents my end‑to‑end setup of a Wazuh SIEM lab, including all debugging steps, common pitfalls, and fixes encountered during installation.

 The goal of this project was to:

 * Deploy a **Wazuh Manager + Dashboard** on an Ubuntu VM
 * Enrol a **Windows machine as a Wazuh Agent**
-* Understand real‑world issues such as OS compatibility, networking, agent registration, and version mismatches
+* Understand potential real‑world issues I could run into when deploying endpoint monitoring systems.

-This repo is written as **learning documentation**.
+This repo is written as learning documentation.

 ---

-## 🧱 Architecture Overview
+## Architecture Overview

 ```
 [ Windows PC ]        (Wazuh Agent 4.12.x)